CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Experiments on all benchmark datasets by varying the input length to achieve the best results reported in baseline literature

-In this section, we report the proposed model with 720 input length.
-We follow the experimental settings used in \cite{nie2023a}.
+We report the proposed model with 720 input length in Table~\ref{tab:1_1}.
+We follow the experimental settings used in \citep{nie2023a}.
 For each benchmark, we report the best results in the literature or conduct grid searches on input length to build strong baselines.
 In single-length experiments, CARD achieves the best results in {\bf 89\%} cases in MSE metric and {\bf 86\%} cases in MAE metric.
-In terms of average performance, CARD reaches best results in all seven datasets.
+In terms of average performance, CARD reaches the best results in all seven datasets.